 The Range Device does NOT draw much on the vehicle battery during normal operation.
 If you drive your vehicle daily (or almost daily), then this will not be a concern.
 However, if you drive your vehicle infrequently (i.e., only on weekends), please remove the device.
-It is best practice to remove the device if your vehicle will sit for anything longer than 3-4 days.
+It is best practice to remove the device if your vehicle will sit for anything longer than a week.

 To add some more detail:

 - The device will go to a VERY low "sleep" state after the engine is off (within 3-10 seconds of the engine shutting off)